hashbangcode/drupal-storybook-talk/src/slides.md

 I've been looking at Storybook for a few years, but there's always been a disconnect between Storybook and Drupal.
 I could build the stories in Storybook, but I'd then have to rebuild them in Drupal.

+That changed with SDC and is facilitied by the Storybook module.

 Here is an example of Storybook used by the JPL.

 -->